Captain Arthur Granville Soames1

 Captain Arthur Granville Soames was born on 12 October 1886.
 He was the son of Harold Soames and Katharine Mary Hill.2 He married Hope Mary Woodbine Parish, daughter of Charles Woodbine Parish and Hon.
 Helen Jane Sandilands, on 20 December 1913.
 He and Hope Mary Woodbine Parish were divorced in 1934.
 He died on 6 July 1962 at age 75.

-He gained the rank of Captain in the service of the Coldstream Guards.3 He was invested as a Officer, Order of the British Empire (O.B.E.).1 He lived at Hayes Lodge, Chesterfield Hill, London, England.1 He lived at Duckings, Withyham, Sussex, England.
+He gained the rank of Captain in the Coldstream Guards.3 He was appointed Officer, Order of the British Empire (O.B.E.)1 He lived at Hayes Lodge, Chesterfield Hill, London, EnglandG.1 He lived at Duckings, Withyham, Sussex, EnglandG.

 Children of Captain Arthur Granville Soames and Hope Mary Woodbine Parish